dan-maks/dare.io-pbl/Project7.md

 ## Step 2 — Configure the Database Server

-Connect to the server using ssh

-Update the ubuntu instance
+Connect to the server using ssh.
+Update the ubuntu instance.

       $ sudo apt update